![]() |

 A parable of Propitiation:

-There once was a man who lived on 101 Sin St. and on the day before this parable his neighbor had deeply offended him and caused serious harm to his family.
-So the man on 101 went next door to 102 and confronted his neighbor.
-The man from 101 explained the offense and required compensation for damages.
-The man on 102 considered his situation and happened to see an innocent bystander walking down the street.
-The man at 102 suggested that the man from 101 should join him in an assault on the innocent passerby and take whatever damages he required from the innocent man.
+There once was a man.
+Who lived on 101, Sin Street.
+And on the day before this parable.
+His neighbor had deeply offended him.
+And caused serious harm, to his family.
+So the man on 101.
+Went next door, to 102.
+And confronted his neighbor.
+The man from 101, explained the offense.
+And required compensation, for damages.
+The man on 102, considered his situation.
+And happened to see, an innocent bystander, walking down the street.
+The man at 102, suggested that the man from 101.
+Should join him, in an assault, on the innocent passerby.
+And take whatever damages, he required, from the innocent man.

-The parable of the story is: Who will love you more?
-The two guys who repented of wickedness and were reconciled to the innocent son.
-Or the neighbors that propitiate God's wrath and believe they live near Unconditional Love?
+The parable of the story,.
+Who will love you more?
+The two guys, who repented, of wickedness.
+And were reconciled, to the innocent son.
+Or the neighbors, that propitiate, God's wrath.
+And believe, they live near, Unconditional Love?

-Bible says that we all make mistakes sometimes.
-But just a thought, I don't think it's wise to claim that biblical authority comes from being joined to the majority when examining questionable doctrine.
-The majority viewpoint is more often wrong.
-Especially if you examine the history of Israel.
-Often, the prophets felt alone as they attempted to correct Israel's transgressions of Yahweh's commandments.
+The Bible says, we all make mistakes, sometimes.
+Considering, the Burden of Bearing the Truth.
+Wisdom within Biblical authority, does not come from being joined, to the majority.
+When examining questionable doctrine.
+The majority viewpoint, is more often, wrong.
+Especially if you examine the history, of Israel.
+Often, the prophets felt alone.
+When they attempted, to correct Israel's transgressions, of Yehwah's Commandments.

 Matthew 23:23; Messiah also told many parables that were directed towards convicting the Pharisees and religious leaders.
 The teachers of the law, practiced injustice, unmercifulness, and unfaithfulness.
 They did not understand the law correctly.